 I definitely recommend the extra wide option so that there aren’t any seams.
 One roll would be enough for both a dishwasher and a refrigerator.

 The downside of this stainless steel contact paper is that it gets nicked up easily (unlike the other two types), but I haven’t yet found a better brand/option.
 When I do, I’ll add it in here immediately!

 - White cabinet contact paper

 - A utility knife (I found this works better than an exacto knife)

 - A tape measure (soft works best)

-- Plastic paint scrapers of various sizes (metal doesn’t work)
+- Plastic paint scrapers of various sizes (metal doesn’t work as well)

 - Countertop marble contact paper